123Sanpei/PortfolioProjects/Excel/Purchased Bikes/README.md

 The project contains the following files:

-Purchased_bikes.xlsx: The Excel file containing the dataset,the pivot tables and the dashboard.
+`Purchased_bikes.xlsx`: The Excel file containing the dataset,the pivot tables and the dashboard.

-Dashboard_purchased_bikes.png: The image of the dashboard containing the charts and slicers.
+`Dashboard_purchased_bikes.png`: The image of the dashboard containing the charts and slicers.

 ## How to Use

 To use the project, follow these steps:

--Open the Purchased_bikes.xlsx file using Microsoft Excel.
+-Open the `Purchased_bikes.xlsx` file using Microsoft Excel.

 -Analyze the pivot tables to gain insights about bike sales.